 Signs & symptoms of root canal treatment failure

+Tooth pain after root canal is not a good sing!
 Are you looking to recognize the symptoms of failed root canal?
 A root canal is easily one of the most unpleasant dental procedures.
-Although a good doctor can minimize the pain and discomfort, there is no way to avoid it altogether.
+Although a good doctor can minimize the root canal pain and discomfort, there is no way to avoid it altogether.
 When a root canal goes wrong, the problem becomes a lot worse.
 If you are dealing with this problem, and you require corrective assistance, you can get a free consultation in Los Angeles or Beverly Hills.

 Before Dr. Vafa starts your root canal treatment, he may warn you of possible complications.
 Once he completes the the job, you will naturally feel a little bit of anxiety as you wonder whether you may need such treatment in future.
 For those who are dealing with this sort of anxiety, we offer this list of symptoms.